Jass Manak

 Jaspreet Singh Manak (born 12 February 1999) is an Indian singer-songwriter.
-He is known predominantly for the songs "Prada", "Suit Punjaabi", "Lehanga", "Viah" and "Boss".
+He is known predominantly for the songs "Prada", "Suit Punjabi", "Lehanga", "Viah" and "Boss".
 His single "Lehanga" has featured on the UK Asian Music Chart and also the Global YouTube weekly chart.

 Career

-Jass Manak started his singing career with his debut song "U-Turn" in 2017.
+Manak started his professional music journey in 2018, when he was 19 years old.
+The turning point occurred when “one day, his gang randomly took him to a music studio, where he ended up recording a song.
+Initially, singing and recording were his hobbies, but eventually, "He started taking it seriously”.
+“That’s when he recorded a song called ‘Prada’,” Jass told Rolling Stone India.
+Jass Manak started his singing with his debut song "U-Turn" in 2017.
 In 2018, he released "Without You" but rose to prominence with his song "Prada" which is one of the most-streamed hit songs in India.
 In 2019, he released his album Age 19.
 In the same year he sang "Rabb Wangu" and "Bandook" for the Punjabi movie Sikander 2.
 His single "Lehanga" was ranked No. 22 and No. 5 on the Global and Indian YouTube music weekly charts respectively.
 His latest track Album is Bad Munda Manak also become one of the most-listened-to artists in Punjab on YouTube.
-Manak is associated with the music label Geet MP3, which was founded in 2016.
+Manak was associated with the music label Geet MP3, which was founded in 2016.
 He released his new single "Shopping" on 13 February 2020 and a new album, No Competition on 19 August 2020.
-His single "Lehanga" hit 1 billion views on YouTube in 2021.
-Recently, he released his 3rd Album "Bad Munda" on 19 August 2021.
+In 2024 he left Geet MP3 and released his new single tracks "Love & Lies" and "GARAGE".

+On 17 January 2024, after over a year, Manak announced his new track “Love & Lies”.
+It released as a part of his new partnership with Mass Appeal India.